 #2 Rooftop cocktails at Café Arabe

-One of a few places in the medina that serves alcohol to sate your travel-weary nerves, the terrace at Café Arabe is a great place to pause and take in the grandeur of this North African city while snapping some Instagram-worthy selfies and indulging in both Moroccan and Italian cuisine.
+One of a few places in the medina that serves alcohol to sate your travel-weary nerves, the terrace at Café Arabe is a great place to pause and take in the grandeur of this North African city while snapping some Instagram-worthy selfies and indulge in both Moroccan and Italian cuisine.

 #1 Our resplendent hotel